 The PostgreSQL back-end needs access to the PostgreSQL C client library (libpq.so).
-The location of this library is specified via \postgresql-so-load-path\, which defaults to /usr/lib/libpq.so.
-Additional flags to ld needed for linking are specified via \postgresql-so-libraries\, which defaults to ("-lcrypt" "-lc").
+The location of this library is specified via postgresql-so-load-path, which defaults to /usr/lib/libpq.so.
+Additional flags to ld needed for linking are specified via postgresql-so-libraries, which defaults to ("-lcrypt" "-lc").

 '''

-(asdf:operate 'adsf:load-op 'clsql-postgresql)
+(mk:load-system :clsql-postgresql)

 '''